About Ellie Woodbury

 Our kids’ office is full of engaging toys, fidgets, tools and activities for engaging children in self-regulation, stress tolerance, calming and communication skills.
 We also have a licensed M.D. psychiatrist who specializes in children’s mental health!
 Bottom line, Ellie Woodbury has incredible professionals who’ve dedicated their careers to helping kiddos shine- to uncover their inner strengths and use them to navigate major life experiences and developmental stages.

 Beyond the clinic, we also offer Community-Based Services of ARMHS, CTSS & In-Home Therapy to residents of Washington County (Please check out our Community-Based Services page for more information on in-home services).

 When we’re not working, we love to hang out in the local scene.
-In case you’re not familiar with the area, Ellie is close to both the Tamarack Village, if you like to get your shop on.
+In case you’re not familiar with the area, Ellie is close to the Tamarack Village, if you like to get your shop on.
 For the outdoor enthusiasts, Woodbury is also home to several beautiful parks and trails!
 To learn more about the area, check out the link below!

 Meet Our Woodbury Team

 Rose considers therapy to be a vital and intrinsic part of our journey in life.
 In a world that is continually changing, finding ways to adapt to life’s stressors can at times become overwhelming.

 Therapy can be a place to reflect, grow and challenge old ways of thinking or being, and create a new way of viewing life, loved ones and ourselves.
 She believes that all people are valuable, irreplaceable and worthy of growth, change and positivity.
 She loves working with children, teenagers and adults.
 She also is an advocate for fostering healthy relationships, within families or couples.